Brunch at Habitation l'Oiseau

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!

-Here I am again with a very special article about the island of Guadeloupe.
-We’ve been living in this beautiful archipelago for almost two and a half years now, and recently I told you that I was going to start writing shorter articles about some of the special experiences you can have here.
-I told you about the massages at the Parc aux Orchidées.
+I’m back with a slightly different kind of article about Guadeloupe.
+We’ve now been living in this beautiful archipelago for almost two and a half years, and I recently mentioned that I wanted to start publishing shorter pieces about some of the special experiences you can enjoy here.
+One of the first was about the massages at Parc aux Orchidées.

 Brunch at Habitation l'Oiseau

-The brunch is set up under a very large covered hangar, with separate areas for savoury and sweet dishes.
+The buffet was arranged beneath a large covered structure, with separate sections for savory and sweet dishes.

-The savoury menu includes pies, quiche, scrambled eggs, bacon, cucumber salads, cod chicquetaille, merguez, chicken kebabs and tabbouleh.
-There are also excellent chicken bokits and migan de fruit à pain.
-This is a Creole dish made with breadfruit and pork in a sauce.
+The savory selection included pies, quiche, scrambled eggs, bacon, cucumber salad, cod chiquetaille, merguez, chicken skewers, and tabbouleh.
+There were also excellent chicken bokits and migan de fruit à pain, a Creole dish made with breadfruit and pork in sauce.

 Practical information